tdado/tdado.github.io/_posts/2023-07-12-limitations.md

 ##### Conclusion

 The promise of neural decoding is enticing.
 The idea that we can decipher thoughts and intentions purely by observing neural activity raises hope for the treatment of neurological disorders, the restoration of sensory and motor skills, and even the possibility of mind-reading.
 However, let us not forget that we are still at the beginning of this complex field of research.
 Else, it can lead to distorted results and misleading interpretations.
-While we are able to decode sensory inputs, abstract concepts, subjective experiences, and higher cognitive functions remain largely beyond our reach.
+While we have made progress in decoding sensory inputs, comprehending abstract concepts, subjective experiences, and higher cognitive functions remains largely beyond our reach.
 The human mind is an elusive entity, and current technologies and methods still have a long way to go before they can capture the full spectrum of our inner lives.

 So let us, amidst the excitement about the possibilities of neural decoding, maintain humility.
 We must be aware of the limitations and biases inherent in this field.
 In a world craving quick answers and immediate gratification, it is crucial to approach our research with patience and methodical diligence.